luyi-eve/florida-local-concert-records/README.md

 ### 🎵 Spotify API - add on genre classification

 In order to obtain the genre data, I used the <b>Spotify Web API</b> for further exploration.
-The process involved three main steps, outlined below with reference links: <b>Step 1:</b> [Get Spotify Client credentials](https://developer.spotify.com/documentation/web-api/concepts/apps); <b>Step 2:</b> [Request an access token through Client Credentials Flow](https://developer.spotify.com/documentation/web-api/tutorials/client-credentials-flow); <b>Step 3:</b> [Make requests to Spotify Web API](https://developer.spotify.com/documentation/web-api/concepts/api-calls)

 To prevent discrepancies between the artist names from Spotify and the original Setlist.fm data, I added two columns: "Original_Artist" and "Spotify_Artist" for comparison.
 This helped identify why unique artist names became non-unique after fetching data from the Spotify API.
 A common issue is that similar artist names, like "Fear Factory" and "Fear," were both matched to "Fear Factory" in Spotify's database, leading to duplicates.

 To address this, I manually verifIed those duplicates by cleaning data where "Original_Artist" and "Spotify_Artist" don't match.
-I also built up a pipline to exclude artists incorrectly assigned genres due to Spotify misidentifying them, which can happen when a tribute or cover band shares a name with a famous song or band.
+I also built up a pipeline to exclude artists incorrectly assigned genres due to Spotify misidentifying them, which can happen when a tribute or cover band shares a name with a famous song or band.

 ### 🗺️ OpenCage API - assign county to each city